Sep. 27th - Oct. 1st: Big Month Part 1, 4 Day Prep and the Biggest Day

 Oct 14: San Mateo - Santa Eulalia Canyon

-We continue via Ticlio for Then on the side road to Marcapomacocha to target Diademed Sandpiper Plover before we descend the Santa Eulalia canyon.
+On the side road to Marcapomacocha we get a second chance to target Diademed Sandpiper Plover and other highland birds before we descend the Santa Eulalia canyon.
 Stopping by the Polylepis we have a good chance to see White-cheeked Cotinga.
 Other Polylepis specialists include Striated Earthcreeper, Rusty-crowned Tit-Spinetail, Thick-billed and Black Siskins, Giant Conebill, Black Metaltail, etc.

 More birding in the upper part of Santa Eulalia valley.
 Species we search for here, include Canyon Canastero and Rufous-breasted Warbling-Finch (rare).